RupertAvery/PSXPackager/README.md

 Note that when extracting from a multi-disc PBP PSXPackager will append the disc number to the file format.

-# Multi-track .CUE files (Audio tracks)
+# FAQ

+### Does PSXPackager support audio tracks?

+Yes, but only as the original audio (no compression).

+### How can I convert a game with audio tracks into a PBP?

-If the input or compressed file has a `.cue` with multiple tracks, PSXPackager will merge the `.bins` into a single file in a temporary folder.
+If you have a `.CUE` file with multiple `.BIN` files, pass the `.CUE` file as the input file and PSXPackager will automatically merge the `.BIN` files into a single file in a temporary folder.

-A new CUE sheet will also be created with all tracks under the merged `.bin`, and index positions will be updated.
+A new CUE sheet will also be created with all tracks under the merged `.BIN`, and index positions will be updated.

-This merged `.cue` file will be used to create a TOC (Table of Contents) for the PBP ISO.
+This merged `.CUE` file will be used to create a TOC (Table of Contents) for the PBP ISO.
 This allows audio tracks to be correctly read from the PBP.

 Temporary files will be deleted when conversion is complete, if the conversion is cancelled, or if an error occurs.